carinemores/ecoliCPS/README.md

   * The `-o` flag specifies the output directory for the assembled genome.

 ## 4. Polishing the assemblies
-To polish the presented genomes, iterative polishing was perfomed for five cycles.
+Five cycles of iterative polishing was performed on the assembled genomes.
 In each cycle, it:

-* Indexes the assembly with BWA.
+* Indexes the assembly with `BWA`.
-* Aligns the quality controlled Illumina reads to the assembly using BWA MEM, converting the output to BAM format with Samtools.
+* Aligns the quality controlled Illumina reads to the assembly using `BWA MEM`, converting the output to `BAM` format with Samtools.
-* Sorts and indexes the BAM file using Samtools.
+* Sorts and indexes the `BAM` file using `SAMtools`.
-* Runs Pilon for error correction, specifying input files and output directories.
-Pilon uses the sorted BAM file and the current assembly to produce a polished version.
+* Runs `Pilon` for error correction, specifying input files and output directories.
+Pilon uses the sorted `BAM` file and the current assembly to produce a polished version.

-Polishing Flye generated assemblies using Pilon:
+Polishing `Flye` generated assemblies using `Pilon`:

 ```
 for CYCLE in {0..4}; do